Last Updated on 5 months by mallorcaunderthesun

 Mallorca in January is a great month to visit the island.
-With Christmas and New Year’s Eve out of the way, flights coming to the island will be cheaper.
+With Christmas and New Year’s Eve over, flights coming to the island will be cheaper.

 What’s more, the New Year signals the start of many celebrations which last throughout the month for you to enjoy.